jpwol/SandSim/README.md

 A very simple (and very inefficient) cellular automata for basic particle types.
 Made for my own enjoyment, simulates sand/water/fire/stone/wood.

 > [!WARNING]
 > Currently, most functionality is broken as I've started rewriting most of the logic.
-Unfortunately I didn't know about branches at the time and as a result, the main branch has suffered as a consequence.
+Unfortunately I didn't know about branches at the time and as a result, the main branch has suffered.
+> Sand and Stone logic work, and water is currently a more brightly colored stone.

 ## Dependencies